ranjitkaliraj/ExcelToObjectMapping-Java/README.md

 ###### Create a sample model class:

 ** Note: Currently supported data type are: String, Date, int, long, float, double and boolean.
-If any other data type are provided, value will be not read from excel file. **
+If any other data type are provided, value will be not read from excel file.
+Also, field name must exactly match with excel file header.**
 ```
 public class Student {
     private String name;